 When it comes to seafood restaurants in Hastings, you’ll sample some of the finest here - fresh off the boats a few yards away.
 The modern menu takes its lead from the catch of the day, from Dover sole with cockles and capers to an exquisite take on cod and chips.

-Check out Hastings’ recently reopened pier - minimalist, sure, but a building of architectural wonder.
+Check out Hastings’ pier - minimalist, sure, but a building of architectural wonder.
 There’s all sorts going on - gigs, cinema screenings, yarn bomb galleries - but there’s nothing quite like the simple joy of walking out to the end of the pier and just admiring the ever-restless English Channel.

 Exploring the Old Town is one of the ultimate things to do in Hastings.
 Follow the narrow ‘twittens’, or alleyways, to discover charming Tudor homes and hidden antique stores or join the throngs of alternative types shopping, eating al fresco or just hanging out on George Street.